upsiflu/zine-store/DOMAIN.md

 4. A block is usually short, so just storing the history of edits is sufficient, we don't need the backend to store snapshots of rendered hypermedia.
 5. If a block is too long, the frontend can cut it into pieces.
 6. Old blocks may deteriorate and lose memory.
 They become ruins, ghastly ghosts of their former selves.
 Only a proper restauration can save them from obliviation.
+7. In the case someone posts an iframe, we could also just store the URL and then hotlink, without creating our own copy of the stuff.
+And we could use the wayback machine to preserve iframes after their vanishing.

 **ID**: Blocks can be uniquely addressed via a hash of their content, or through an immutable random id plus an index that stores a mutable content-hash.